Revisiting an Old Favourite – Bombay Brasserie:

 Of the mains, Prawn Hara pyaz ka (black tiger prawns, spring onions, scallions, tomatoes spices) were visually stunning but a little charred for my companion`s taste.

 The venison roast (onion tomato ginger, coconut slivers) was superb – a lighter dish than I`d anticipated with a dry sauce.
 The meat was tender and moist while the spicing worked very well to create a rich yet light and fresh dish.

-By now we were ready to give uup, but were tempted to try half portions of two desserts.
-The almond medjool date pudding with fennel cracked pepper sauce, rose ice-cream was a lovely sticky concoction while my favourite was the lighter mango fig kulfi falooda mango jelly, wild basil seeds, reduced milk and vermicelli.
+By now we were ready to give up but were tempted to try half portions of two desserts.
+The almond Medjool date pudding with fennel cracked pepper sauce, rose ice-cream was a lovely sticky concoction while my favourite was the lighter mango fig kulfi falooda mango jelly, wild basil seeds, reduced milk and vermicelli.

 Throughout the meal, we enjoyed an Indian wine – the Nandi Hill Grovers Karnataka, Cabernet Shiraz which was a good match for the spicier dishes without being too overwhelming for the lighter ones.